What Are Branched-Chain Amino Acids?

 - Improve mental function in people with phenylketonuria

 Dosages of BCAAs vary, depending upon the reason for use.
 Quality and active ingredients in supplements may vary widely from maker to maker.
 This makes it hard to establish a standard dose.

 You can get branched-chain amino acids from these foods:

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications or foods.
-He or she can let you know if the supplement might increase your risk.
+They can let you know if the supplement might increase your risk.

-The FDA does not regulate supplements.
-However, it has approved an injectable branched-chain amino acid.
+The FDA does not regulate dietary supplements.
+However, it has approved an injectable branched-chain amino acid to counteract nitrogen loss.